 This should be somewhat familiar; it's just an assignment statement.
-The expression on the right hand side is a method invocation that uses a built-in python function (input) to get a string from the user.
-That is, when the program gets to this statement, it will print the statement in the parentheses and wait for the user to type something and hit enter.
-Whatever the user types before hitting the enter key will be returned and stored under the variable name.
+The expression on the right hand side is a function invocation that uses a built-in python function (input) to get a string from the user.
+That is, when the program gets to this statement, it will print the statement in the parentheses and pause for the user to enter something and hit enter.
+Whatever the user types before hitting the enter key will be returned and now stored in the name variable.
 After the value is assigned, you should print a greeting with a statement such as

 print("So, we meet again,", name, "!")

-Notice that we didn't need to add a space after the comma (the comma after "again"), because Python inserts a whitespace delimiter automatically.
+Notice that we didn't need to add a space after the comma (the comma after "again"), because Python inserts a space automatically.
 Of course, it will also automatically insert a space before the exclamation point... but we'll fix that in a bit.
-Also, recall that the commas around name concatenates the Strings in this case.

 Just to confirm, your greetings.py should look something like this, and when you run it, it should ask the user to enter their name, and then prints "So, we meet again, <their name> !"